sulu/SuluSyliusConsumerBundle/Resources/doc/taxon-adapter.md

 ## Custom Adapter

-If you want to add your custom adapter to synchronize taxons to your e.g. custom entity or pages you can add you own adapter.
+If you want to add your custom adapter to synchronize taxons to your e.g. custom entity or pages you can add your own adapter.

 ```php